 We stayed at the Katsuo Guesthouse north of the centre, which is a good choice if you’re on a budget.
 There are plenty of midrange hotels, in the city centre of which Dormy Inn Kochi seems to be the top pick as well as some luxurious traditional Ryokan-style hotels, like まちの別邸 緝 Shu or Jyoseikan Ryokan, which both have great ratings.

-Where to eat in Kōchi
+Where to Eat in Kōchi

 Kōchi is a great place for foodies and you can try a couple of regional specialities.
 One of the best places to try them is Hirome Ichiba, a big food court with tons of stalls that allows you to try all manner of different snacks.
 One of the specialities of Kōchi prefecture to try here is Katsuo no-tataki, a salted and slightly charred bonito fillet but choices are nearly infinite.
 It’s located south-east of the castle.